 SPICY FLAVOR

-Èrguōtóu is a traditional alcoholic beverage from Beijing.
-It’s a type of light-aroma báijiǔ made from sorghum.
-The name “èrguōtóu” means “second distillation”, meant to describe its level of purity.
-It takes six months to produce!
+Èrguōtóu is a traditional Chinese liquor from Beijing, a type of light-aroma báijiǔ made from sorghum.
+The name “èrguōtóu” means “second distillation,” which refers to its level of purity.
+It takes six months to produce this high-alcohol-content liquor (56%).
+Erguotou has a distinct spicy flavor and is widely enjoyed in Chinese drinking culture.

 4. Kumis